EnderWiggin14/sdsmt-uav-constitution/constitution.md

   d.
 Secondary for Presidents responsibilities if necessary
   e.
 Responsible for content management repository and standardization
-     of development environment, software version, hardware, etc. when deemed necessary
+     of development environment, software version, hardware, etc. when deemed necessary //who deems necessary?
   f.
-Reports weekly on responsibilities
+Reports weekly on responsibilities //which and whose responsibilities

 3. Treasurer - Responsibilities are as follows
   a.
 Will balance and detail team budget and report weekly ensuring that